National Training Directors Committees

-Any person who is an ISST Certified Supervisor or Trainer who is living and working in the country in question is eligible for consideration for membership of a National Training Directors’ Committee.
-This includes those Certified as Supervisors or Trainers in any Certification Category (Individual, Group, Couple, Children and Adolescents).
-In selecting members of a National Training Directors’ Committee, the Certification Coordinator should:
+6. Membership: Any person who is an ISST Certified Supervisor and Trainer and a Training Director, who is living and working in the country in question is eligible for consideration for membership of a National Training Directors’ Committee.
+This includes those Certified as Supervisors and Trainers in any Certification Category (Individual, Group, Couple, Children and Adolescents).
+In selecting members of a National Training Directors' Committee, the Certification and Training Coordinator should:

-6. The Certification Coordinator shall appoint a Chairperson.
-This may be done in consultation with the members of a National Training Directors’ Committee.
+7. The Certification and Training Coordinators shall validate a Chairperson.
+After the vote for a chair by the members of the National Training Directors’ Committee.

 ©2021 International Society of Schema Therapy e.V.